-Residents, employee at Fort Scott Presbyterian Village test positive for COVID-19
+Residents, employee at Fort Scott PMMA test positive for COVID-19

 Three assisted living residents and an essential health care worker have tested positive for COVID-19 at Fort Scott Presbyterian Village.
 Additionally, two previously positive employees who no longer have symptoms of the virus continue to test positive.